HarrisonHemstreet/TIL-2023/til.md

 3. the db300-test-ro.rsis.io should be the host name for the dev db
 4. everything else is the same as the prod db
 TODO:

+Notes:
+1. directories to go to:
+server, jssrc, rems, webship, common,
+2. in common, we ahve a classes dir, with a file database manager.
+When we first did our flash, we had a client directory with all the flash in there.
+Years ago, we had webship and rems inside of client.
+Each of those had clients in them.
+When we went to our html version, we put it into jssrc.
+Jssrc has the most of the front end code. the new webship is someitmes refered to as ec or e-commerce

+rems/html/index.php

+server/common.classes/appserver.php reads the configdb and configserver sql calls

+php tools:
+smarty (template langauge), slim, pairdb (no mysql calls in code.),

+we use the auto loader, appserver.php line 28 on, that block.

+customer.php line 216, class DatabaseManager.
+Never get's required or anything.
+PHP knows how to find that class and gets it.
+Trhought the autoloader.

+bootstrap.php the includes directory gets auto implemented into each file bc of this file.

+first place you want to go to look at backend code for rems is rems/app/actions.